mmertama/FigmaQML/README.md

  * Parameter after that is a test project token.
  * Optional third parameter is a Canvas-view to be tested (default is 1-1)
  * runtest.sh fetch data from Figma server and runs basic QML generation test on that
- * runtest_image let run additional image tests on data without furher data retrive.
+ * runtest_image let run additional image tests on data without further data retrive.
 (Figma service has data quota)
  * image test compares Figma rendered Canvas-view and FigmaQML rendered canvas view (see IMAGE_COMPARE above) and provides fuzzy match value between 0 and 1.
  * Here I have been using value 0.9, "90% same"), (see IMAGE_TRESHOLD above) to pass the test.
  * Note: You may have to install SSIM_PIL from https://github.com/mmertama/SSIM-PIL.git until my change is accepted in.

  #### Changes
  * 1.0.1
-    * Qt5 may not build anymore, Qt 6.3 had some issues and maintaing those also on Qt 5.15 was too much work.
+    * Qt5 may not build anymore, Qt 6.3 had some issues and maintaining those also on Qt 5.15 was too much work.
 The support for Qt6 is a bit half hearted, as many Qt5 components are used - but some of those are not available yet (some coming Qt 6.5).
     But more troublesome issue is that Graphic effects are on Qt6 only available on commercial version.
-Therefore Qt5Compat until eternity or the issue changes.
+Therefore Qt5Compat untill eternity or the issue changes.
     * On OSX Checkbox was not working correctly so I did a quick styling to fix it.
     * Some minor fixes to get rid of warnings.
     * Build script and README updates.
  * 2.0.0
     * WebAssembly support
-    * Lot of fixes and refactoring code for the Web assembly
+    * Lot of fixes and refactoring code for the WebAssembly
 * 3.0.0
     * Qt for MCU support
     * Dynamic code support